- 1. What is Restless Legs Syndrome?

 However, there are a few habits you can practice to try and increase the quality of sleep.
 They are as simple as avoiding caffeine before bed, following a nighttime routine before bed, not going to bed hungry, and maybe relaxing your mind before bed.
 Meditating or some soothing music before bed can help sleep better.
 Try to go to bed and wake up at the same time every day.
 Also, avoid electronic devices at least two hours before you go to bed.

 Avoiding alcohol as well as not smoking also plays a major role in getting good sleep.
 The hangovers and nausea could keep you up all night.
 It is important to remember that we should not give in to our difficulties.
 We should find a way of making our lives better by fighting against them.

 Exercise helps RLS symptoms.
 Most patients with restless legs syndrome have stated that their symptoms got progressively better with the help of exercise.
 In this context, exercise is gentle activities such as walking or riding a bike.
 Straining yourself is not recommended.
 Not only that, exercise helps improve the quality of sleep as well.
 Thus, staying active is an effective way of dealing with RLS symptoms.

 This treatment is not popular or backed up by science.
 However, one of the first instincts of treating muscle pain is massaging the affected area.
 Regardless of not having scientific support, it has still proven great help against RSL.

-Some of the prescription medication will help deal with the symptoms.
+Some of the prescription medications will help deal with the symptoms.
 They are usually the first help offered to moderate symptoms.
-Most of these will include dopamine, to treat the root cause.
+Most of these will include dopamine to treat the root cause.